jon-heard/obsidian-inline-scripts/README.md

 7. __Group ui: Group selector__ - A dropdown list where you can select the current button group.
 Each button group is a list of shortcut buttons __(#6)__.
 8. __Group ui: Add group__ - Adds a new group with a generic name.
 9. __Group ui: Rename group__ - Asks the user to enter a new name for the current group.
-10. __Group ui: Import / export group__ - Brings up text representing the current group's buttons.
-Can copy this text to "export".
-Can replace it with different text representing different buttons to "import".
+10. __Group ui: Import / export group__ - Brings up a string of text that holds all data for the current group's buttons.
+To "export" this group, copy this string of text.
+To "import" this group, replace the string of text with a different string representing different buttons.
 11. __Group ui: Remove group__ - Clicking will confirm, then remove the current group.
 12. __Groups: Custom groups__ - You can create custom groups.
 They start empty, but you can import buttons from a different group, and/or create custom buttons.
-13. __Groups: shortcut-file groups__ - Each shortcut-file has a button group automatically created for it that includes a button for each shortcut in the shortcut-file.
+13. __Groups: shortcut-file groups__ - Each shortcut-file that is registered with the __Inline Scripts__ plugin has a button group created for it automatically.
+The group includes one button for each shortcut in the shortcut-file.
-14. __Shortcut-file group selected__ - If you select a shortcut-file group, it is locked in a number of ways.
-To modify its buttons, export them into a custom group first.
+14. __Shortcut-file group selected__ - If you select a shortcut-file group, much of the ui becomes locked.
+To modify the group's buttons, first export them into a custom group.
 15. __Shortcut-file group options locked__ - When a shortcut-file group is selected, it can't be renamed or removed, and none of the __Button ui__ buttons are available, except for the help button.

 ### A shortcut button's options